thycotic/ss-docs/release-notes/ss-rn-7-x.md

 - SQL Server password changes can now use a privileged account.
 - Admins can now create configurable LDAP based Password Changers.
 - Added Custom Process Launchers to start user specified applications on a client machine with credentials from the Secret. o Added PowerShell, SQL Management Studio, and Sybase iSQL custom launchers.
-- Added XML Export option to simplify restoring or migrating from an export.
+- *dded XML Export option to simplify restoring or migrating from an export.
-- Added support for sys accounts for Oracle password changes.
+- *dded support for sys accounts for Oracle password changes.''
-- Updated Activation to handle VM environments better.
+- *pdated Activation to handle VM environments better.
-- Added Convert Secret Template.
+- *dded Convert Secret Template.
-- Added option to Check Out a Secret without changing the password on Check In.
+- *dded option to Check Out a Secret without changing the password on Check In.
-- Added new report to show Secrets with pending approval requests.
+- *dded new report to show Secrets with pending approval requests.
-- Added change password web service method.
+- *dded change password web service method.
 Bug Fixes
-- Fixed bug where disabled accounts in Active Directory did not get automatically disabled in Secret Server.
+- *ixed bug where disabled accounts in Active Directory did not get automatically disabled in Secret Server.
-- Fixed bug with dependency finder when using Agent.
+- *ixed bug with dependency finder when using Agent.
-- Fixed issues with Oracle connection strings exceeding allowed length.
+- *ixed issues with Oracle connection strings exceeding allowed length.
-- Fixed bug with Login Other Location in Firefox.
+- *ixed bug with Login Other Location in Firefox.
-- Fixed bug with Secret Server user password history.
+- *ixed bug with Secret Server user password history.
+**

-## Release Notes 7.7.000012
+##*Release Notes 7.7.000012
+**

-### Main Focus: Secret Server Installer Improvements
+##* Main Focus: Secret Server Installer Improvements
+**

-- Added MSI for initially installing Secret Server.
+- *dded MSI for initially installing Secret Server.
 - Added ability to create the database if it does not exist during installation.
 - Added support for a RADIUS failover server.
 - Added more descriptive message when secret is checked out and then accessed from mobile devices.